Test of CP-invariance of the Higgs boson in vector-boson fusion production and its decay into four leptons: Data set and event simulation

 BSM Higgs boson samples with active CP-odd EFT couplings were generated for different coupling values at leading order in $\alpha_{\mathrm{s}}$ with \MGNLO and the \NNPDF[2.3] PDF set.
+All diagrams contributing to the $HVV$ vertex for both \VBF/\VH production and vector-boson decays \zz into four lepton final state were generated.
 The generation was performed using the effective Lagrangian of the SMEFT framework implemented via the \SMEFTmodel~\cite{Brivio:2017vri, Brivio:2017btx} model.
 The CKKW-L method~\cite{Lonnblad:2001iq} was used for the jet merging in the \ggF~process.
 The SMEFT v2 model with a U(3)$^5$ flavour symmetry and the $m_W$ input scheme was used.
 The EFT cutoff scale was set to $\Lambda=1$~\TeV.
 Separate samples were generated for the \ggF production mode and for the combination of the \VBF and \VH production modes.
 Each sample was generated at a three-dimensional coupling point for values of the Warsaw basis of Table~\ref{tab:CPcoup}, which also corresponds to a single point in the three Higgs-basis couplings.
 The choice of simulated coupling values was optimized to maintain high statistical power throughout the three-dimensional coupling space using the morphing method described in Section~\ref{sec:methodology}.
+The optimal observable matrix elements were evaluated with \MGNLO with the \hcufo model and LHAPDF6~\cite{Buckley:2014ana}.

+The non-resonant \zz background, hereafter denoted as \zzstar, is separated into quark-initiated \qqZZ/\gqZZ, gluon-initiated \ggZZ, and vector-boson scattering (EW $ZZ$) production, and was modelled using the \Sherpa[2.2.2] generator~\cite{Gleisberg:2008ta,Gleisberg:2008fv,Cascioli:2011va,Bothmann:2019yzt} with the \NNPDF[3.0nnlo]~\cite{Ball:2014uwa} PDF set.
+The $\qqZZ/\gqZZ$ process was generated using matrix elements at NLO accuracy in QCD for up to one additional parton and at LO accuracy for up to three additional parton emissions.
+NLO EW corrections were applied as a function of the invariant mass of the \zzstar system, $m_{\zzstar}$~\cite{Biedermann:2016yvs,Biedermann:2016lvg}.
+The samples for the gluon-induced processes (\ggZZ) were generated using LO-accurate matrix elements for up to one additional parton emission.
+A NLO QCD calculation~\cite{Caola:2015psa,Caola:2016trd} was used to correct the overall cross-section for this process.
+The EW $ZZ$ contribution was simulated at LO precision in QCD.